 What you can catch

-*Fun Fishing Fact: Todd Johansson caught a chum salmon in Edye Pass, BC in Canada on July 11th, 1995 that weighed 15.87 kg (35 lbs.
+*Fun Fishing Fact: Todd Johansson caught a chum salmon in Edye Pass, British Columbia in Canada on July 11th, 1995 that weighed 15.87 kg (35 lbs.
 0 oz.) breaking the previous record!

 If you have cast your sights on walleye, dusk is the best time to get some action as the fish begin to feed before nightfall, becoming much more active than during peak daylight hours.
 Read this article for some excellent tips on catching walleye anywhere in Canada this season.